2019 Jeep Renegade spy shots

 Of more interest is what's happening inside.
 It looks like the center stack will be redesigned with a larger infotainment screen on the way as well as the climate control dials seen on the recently revealed 2019 Jeep Cherokee.

 It's possible there will be some powertrain tweaks, too.
 We've got our fingers crossed the 2.0-liter turbo in the latest Cherokee and Wrangler makes its way into the Rengade as a replacement for the current Rengade's noisy 2.4-liter mill, though it may be a bit too powerful for the subcompact Rengade.
 In the compact Cherokee the engine is producing 271 hp.
+We've also heard that a mild hybrid setup will eventually make its way into the tiny Jeep.
+Dubbed eTorque by Jeep, this is essentially a beefed up engine starter motor that can also recover energy under braking.

 Hopefully we have more details on Jeep's updated Renegade soon.
 Stay tuned.